jdart/Spex/README.md

 These steps assume you have ProcessWire installed.

 * Install the [Minify Module](http://modules.processwire.com/modules/minify/)
-* Clone this repo in you're site's modules directory
+* Clone this repo in your site's modules directory
 * [Install the module](http://modules.processwire.com/install-uninstall/)

 ## Usage